mj-linane/OR-CS4All-Python-Examples/1.intro-sprite-game/13-if-statements.md

 2. Create a sprite
 3. Make it so that when the player presses the A button, the score increases by 1
 4. In this event, if the player’s score is above 10, make the sprite congratulate the player on their high score
-5. In the same event, if the player’s score is an even number, change the background to a random color
+5. In the same event, if the player’s score is an even number, change the background to a random color.
+Hint: use the [modulo operator `%`](https://www.freecodecamp.org/news/the-python-modulo-operator-what-does-the-symbol-mean-in-python-solved/)

 ### Project 3 Optional Challenges